domeengine/dome/docs/modules/input.md

 ## InputGroup

-You can use an `InputGroup` to check the state of multiple `DigitalInput` objects simultanously.
+You can use an `InputGroup` to check the state of multiple `DigitalInput` objects simultaneously.
 It also includes some features for checking if the input is being held.
 This is useful for implementing more complex control schemes where input/key remapping is required.

 ### Constructor